 Similarly, strategies that allow you to make a commitment, such as developing a strong Best Alternative to an Agreement – BATNA, or imposing the pressure of deadlines, restrict the other party’s options.
 However, it is recommended that you exercise caution in using commitments to force the other party into accepting an agreement as they may be less committed to seeing the agreement through (as outlined later in this post).

-• A degree of finality (how and when the agreement is to be fulfilled by)
+• Degree of finality (how and when the agreement is to be fulfilled by)

-• A degree of specificity (the performance measure) and;
+• Degree of specificity (the performance measure) and;

-• A statement of consequences (what will happen if the promised outcome does not materialise as proposed)
+• Statement of consequences (what will happen if the promised outcome does not

 Also, commitment requires follow up, for the failure to act on a commitment may result in loss of future credibility, trust or belief that you will follow through on any agreement or pledge in future.
 Similarly, if a party cannot deliver on a promise, they are likely to lose face.
 These observations should provide you with sufficient motivation to live up to your commitments or alternatively do not make commitments or promises that you cannot or do not intend to honour.
 Accordingly, Fisher and Shapiro (2009) advocate that we develop fair and realistic commitments that each party can live up to.

 Mutual gain, principled negotiation strengthens the commitment of all parties involved.
 If an agreement results in one party feeling that they have been manipulated into accepting an agreement that is unfavourable and/or incurs an unacceptable cost to them, it would be safe to assume that their level of commitment to completing or making that deal work would be low.